For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 We will discuss optimization in the context of maximum likelihood estimation, and then we will discuss optimization and parameter estimation in a Bayesian context.

-Let’s start with the most conceptually simple of all optimization algorithms – brute force!
+Let’s start with the most conceptually simple of all optimization routines – brute force!

 NOTE: you won’t need to build your own optimization routines for this class- the code in this lecture is for demonstration purposes only!